Official Website of the Fannin County Chamber of Commerce and

 Historic Blue Ridge Walking Experience Map

 Spend your second day at Serenity in the Mountains Day Spa and enjoy their special Girlfriend's Getaway package (book in advance!).
 They provide a luxurious and restful setting, lunch and wonderful spa treatments.
-Have dinner afterwards at one of our great Blue Ridge restaurants, like Black Sheep, Cucina Rustica, Blue Ridge Brewery, Christy Lee's, Harvest on Main, Masseria or Chester Brunnemeyer's.
+Have dinner afterwards at one of our great Blue Ridge restaurants, like Black Sheep, Cucina Rustica, Blue Ridge Brewery, Harvest on Main, Masseria, Chester Brunnemeyer's or Treo.

 For Outdoor Enthusiasts: Hike the Appalachian Trail